 Popcorn plants are somewhat invasive in their native Africa.
 One variety of the Senna genus can be quite weedy in some hot humid regions such as south Florida.
 Check the label and be sure to get Senna didymobotrya and not Senna pendula var. glabrata.

-The popcorn plant likes heat and light, so its best to place your containers in direct sun.
+The popcorn plant likes heat and light, so it's best to place your plants in direct sun.
 If the plant is getting too hot and dry, its leaves may close up during the day.
 They also tend to close up at night to conserve moisture.

-This plant likes very fertile, rich and well-drained soils.
-Potting mix with some sandy loam is a good combination.
-Potting mix alone may drain too quickly and leave this moisture-loving plant to dry out too quickly.
+This plant likes very fertile, rich, and well-drained soils.
+When grown in pots, potting mix with some sandy loam is a good combination.
+Potting mix alone may drain quickly and leave this moisture-loving plant too dry.

 Temperature and Humidity

-After daily temperatures fall below 80 degrees, the flowering and growth of your popcorn plants will slow down somewhat.
+After daily temperatures fall below 80 degrees Fahrenheit, the flowering and growth of your popcorn plants will slow down somewhat.
+This plant adores high humidity levels.

 Popcorn plants respond well to fertilizer throughout the growing season.
-Fertilize in late spring and again once or twice in middle and/or late summer.
+Fertilize in late spring and again once or twice in middle and/or late summer with a fertilizer designed specifically for tropical plants.

 Propagating Popcorn Plants

-This plant can also be propagated from seeds or cuttings, but is usually fairly inexpensive at a garden shop when purchased as an annual.
+This plant can also be propagated from seeds or cuttings but is usually fairly inexpensive at a garden shop when purchased as an annual.
+Keep in mind that growing it from cuttings can take a long while and is often unsuccessful, which is why propagating via seed is usually the best bet.

 Popcorn plants can be overwintered if kept indoors.
-A greenhouse is preferable, but a garage is fine if the temperature stays above 40 degrees.
+A greenhouse is preferable, but a garage is fine if the temperature stays above 40 degrees Fahrenheit.
 They will only need watering occasionally.